AdamKeith1/Number-Base-Converter-App/README.md

 -------------------------------------------------------------------------
 Current Version:
-  - Supports 4 differemt operations
+  - Supports 4 different operations
   - Not deployed, still using the flask demo page
 -------------------------------------------------------------------------